Dealing with complaints - FAQs

 How successful can my complaint or feedback be?

-What should be done first in the event of problems, complaints and conflicts?
+What should be done first in case of cocerns, complaints and conflicts?

-How can complaints be formulated and addressed appropriately?
+How should complaints be formulated and addressed appropriately?

 Is there a difference between a complaint and an objection?

-Can I complain as a non-student (e.g. prospective students, graduates)?
+Can I submit a complaint If I am not a student (e.g. prospective students, graduates)?

-What is the difference between the quality officers in the faculties and the central complaints office?
+What is the difference between the Faculty Quality Officers and the Central Complaints Office?

-All quality representatives are contact persons for concerns relating to quality in teaching and learning.
-The central complaints office can be contacted for issues and concerns that cannot be resolved within the department, if a contact person outside the faculty is required or if the concerns relate to central institutions.
+All Quality Officers are points of contact for concerns relating to the quality of teaching and learning.
+Students may contact the Central Complaints Office for issues and concerns that cannot be resolved within the respective subject area, where a point of contact outside the faculty is preferred, or where central administrative units are concerned.

-What concerns and issues can I raise with the quality officers and the central complaints office?
+What types of concerns and issues can I raise with the Quality Officers and the Central Complaints Office?

-Everything that directly affects the quality of studies and teaching can be a topic: from the organisation of studies in individual degree programmes, courses, examinations, administration and service to infrastructure and conflicts with individuals.
-The Quality Officers are the people to contact if you have suggestions and proposals for improving the quality of teaching and learning, or if problems and conflicts arise that cannot be resolved with those initially responsible for them.
+Any matter directly related to the quality of teaching and learning may be raised, including study organisation within individual degree programmes, teaching, examinations, administration and services, infrastructure, and conflicts with individual members of staff.
+The Quality Officers are the appropriate points of contact if you have suggestions or proposals for improving the quality of teaching and learning, or if you encounter problems or conflicts that cannot be resolved with those who are initially responsible.

-I am having problems with my studies.
-Can I get counselling here?
+I am experiencing difficulties with my studies.
+Can I recieve advice or support here?

-If you do not wish to submit a complaint or other feedback on the quality of your studies and teaching, please first contact the Student Advisory Service in your subject or study area and the Central Student Guidance and Counselling Services (ZSB) if you have any problems with your studies.
+If you do not wish to submit a complaint or other feedback regarding the quality of teaching and learning, please contact your subject-specific academic advisory service or the Central Student Guidance and Counselling Services (ZSB) first if you are experiencing difficulties with your studies.

 How can I submit my complaint or concern?

-You can submit your complaint in writing via the contact form, by telephone or in person to the quality officers in the faculties or the central complaints office.
-The contact form asks for specific information that is helpful in finding the best possible solution to your concern.
-In the case of complaints, it is helpful if you also inform the quality officers whether or what action you have already taken and who is already involved in the process.
+You can submit your complaint in writing using the Contact Form, or by telephone or in person to the Faculty Quality Officers or the Central Complaints Office.
+The contact form asks for the information required to help ensure that your concern can be dealt with as effectively as possible.
+If you are submitting a complaint, it is helpful if you also inform the Quality Officers of any steps you have already taken and who has already been involved in the matter.

-You can contact the quality officers as an individual or as a group.
-Every request is processed in the same way, regardless of the number of people involved.
+You may contact the Quality Officers either individually or as part of a group.
+Every concern is handled in the same way, regardless of the number of people involved.

 Will my enquiry be treated confidentially?